 Your first deposit into your M1 account

 After creating your portfolio, you can make your first deposit to begin investing!
-Your very first deposit will be invested in alignment with the targets you set for your portfolio during the next trade window.
+With Auto-Invest on, your very first deposit will be invested in alignment with the targets you set for your portfolio during your next trade window.

 Example A: A portfolio created with 5 Slices each targeted at 20% after an initial $100 deposit.